 Cloud user experience optimization with SD-WAN

 This is where software-defined networking can really start adding value.
 In order to improve user experience at the branch, direct Internet access is needed.
 But what about security?
-With SD-WAN, security is no longer an issue as encrypted tunnels are built from the branch through the Internet.
+Security is no longer an issue with SD-WAN as encrypted tunnels are built from the branch through the Internet.

 Additionally, SD-WAN introduces dynamic capabilities to enhance connectivity to the Cloud, enabling the use of multiple underlay circuits (including traditional MPLS circuits) to manage and steer user traffic depending on the best performing path, the type of traffic (Voice, Video, etc.), and its destination.